Reading - encouraging your child to succeed

 Parents are welcome to join their children in selecting books to read at home and can do so before the start of the school day or at the end of school (an ideal opportunity if it's wet and windy outside!)
 The library is now open for early morning reading before school from 8.30 - 8.45 am.
 You are invited to come in and enjoy sharing a book with your child.

 Our school library is stocked with a wide selection of non-fiction and fiction books including many quality picture books.
 We are supported by the School Library Service to ensure we choose quality literature that is age and ability appropriate.
-Again, the children help select books for the library.
 Children come into the library at least once a week with their class to change and renew their own library book which is a self-chosen book they wish to read regardless of their ability.
 We also have a 'Books with legs' scheme, a book exchange that recycles books from home for others to enjoy.

 During the school week children also use the library to support the curriculum in a variety of ways from researching a specific topic to learning about how to use a library search catalogue.
 Children also have the opportunity to select reading as one of their Golden Time choices.

 At lunch time, when the weather is fine, book boxes go outside to the quiet area.
 This was requested by the children through Wildground Wishes.